 Hidden in the shadows of the old Berlin Wall, Prinzessinnengarten is an urban farm that is a grower's dream in a concrete jungle.
-Here they grow a variety of vegetables, all of which are easy to move as they are in containers such as rice sacks or plastic crates.
-As a result, if there is any need for this urban garden to move they can do so.
+Here they produce food, including growing a variety of vegetables, all of which are easy to move as they are in containers such as rice sacks or plastic crates.
+As a result, if there is any need for this urban garden to move, they can do so.

-The rooftops of buildings are often a dead space but Lufa Farms are changing all that.
-The goal for this food sustainability project is to create a “local food engine” according to director Lauren Rathmell.
+The rooftops of buildings are often dead space, but Lufa Farms are changing all that.
+The goal for this food sustainability project is to create a “local food engine,” according to director Lauren Rathmell.

 “With each greenhouse, we hold ourselves to an ever-higher standard for sustainable design.
 Our new farm will be the most energy-efficient to date and integrate all our learnings from the last ten years to responsibly grow more vegetables for Lufavores year-round,”

-There is no doubt that each of these projects in their own way shows what can be done with a little imagination, creativity, and resourcefulness.
+There is no doubt that each of these projects, in their own way, shows what can be done with a little imagination, creativity, and resourcefulness.
 They offer people the opportunity to get creative with where and how they source and grow the food they eat.
 People who are lacking space can utilize what they have, to create a more sustainable food system while reducing food waste.
 They can also become part of a community project.

-If people spend more time buying and picking sustainable food then that is only a good thing.
-The projects are innovative and smart and they prove that anything is possible when we put our minds to it - seeking healthy food and a lower environmental footprint.
+If people spend more time buying and picking sustainable food, then that is only a good thing.
+The projects are innovative and smart, and they prove that anything is possible when we put our minds to it - seeking healthy food and a lower environmental footprint.